To learn more about the process for course registration for Winter 2016, be sure to review all of the information below carefully!

 A: MAcc students will use the bidding process to bid for Ross electives only.
 DO NOT bid for electives that conflict with your MAcc core (see core information below).
 Most Ross electives are included in bidding, but not all.
 Courses not included may be reserved for other student types (ex. incoming MBA1 students, Part-Time MBA students, etc.), and others may require permission of instructor.
 Non-Ross courses will not be available in course bidding - students register for those via the General Registration process.
 View a spreadsheet of the specific courses that will be included in bidding here:

-- Courses included in bidding will be available in late October
+- Courses included in bidding will be available soon

 Q: What core will Academic Services load me into?